 If you believe that your child might need some help in developing their communication skills please discuss this with your health visiting team in the first instance.

-The talking point website provides information about speech, language and communication skills.
+The ICAN website provides information about speech, language and communication skills.

 Hearing: If you think that your child might have a problem with their hearing there are a number of signs to look out for, including: